 - For the spice mix, combine all ingredients in a small bowl.

-- For the chicken, combine all ingredients in a large bowl; cover it and marinade in the fridge for at least 2 hours (or overnight).
+- For the chicken, combine all ingredients in a large bowl; cover it and marinade in the fridge for at least 2 hours (or up to 2 days).

-- Add the sugar, hot sauce, tomatoes, tomato paste, and chicken stock.
-Bring to a boil, then cover the pot and simmer for 20 minutes, stirring occasionally; cool slightly.
+- Bring to a boil, then cover the pot and simmer for 20 minutes, stirring occasionally; cool slightly.

 - Puree the sauce until completely smooth using an immersion blender or in batches using a regular blender.

-- Return the sauce to the pan and add the bay leaf and raisins.
+- Return the gravy to the pan and add the bay leaf and raisins.
 Bring to a boil, then cover the pot and simmer for 30 minutes, stirring occasionally.
 Stir in the butter until melted, then turn off the heat.
-Stir in the cream (don’t let it come up to a boil again once the cream is added).
+Stir in the cream (don’t let it come up to a boil again).

 - While the sauce is cooking, you can cook the chicken.
 The chicken can be skewered and grilled, cooked in a broiler, or cooked in a very hot oven until it’s no longer pink.

 - Add the parsley (or cilantro) and the chicken to the sauce.
-Taste and season with salt as desired.
+Taste and adjust the seasonings as desired (you may want to add more salt, sugar, spices, hot sauce, lemon juice, etc.)